Leen-Alzebdeh/NLP-Taggers/README.md

 1. Ensure Python is installed, as well as the Python Standard Library.
 To download Python if it is not already installed, follow the instructions on the following website: [https://www.python.org/downloads/](https://www.python.org/downloads/).

-Example usage: use the following commands in the current directory.
+2. Ensure you have training and test input data in the format outlined above and in a directory 'data/' Example usage: use the following commands in the current directory.

 For using the HMM tagger on in-domain data: